-Other operatic engagements include Roßweise Die Walküre and The Owl/Forrester’s Wife The Cunning Little Vixen conducted by the late Sir Charles Mackerras for the Royal Opera House, Covent Garden; Maddalena Rigoletto for Glyndebourne; Wellgunde Das Rheingold/Götterdämmerung and Rossweiße Die Walküre for Opera North; Annina Der Rosenkavalier and the title role in the World Première of Elena Langer’s Rhondda Rips It Up! for Welsh National Opera, Madeleine will return to WNO this season for Dame Marthe Faust and as Annina in a revival of Der Rosenkavalier.
-She made her debut as Fricka Das Rheingold for the Longborough Festival, and will return to the role in Die Walküre.
+Her operatic engagements include Roßweise Die Walküre and The Owl/Forrester’s Wife The Cunning Little Vixen conducted by the late Sir Charles Mackerras for the Royal Opera House, Covent Garden; Maddalena Rigoletto for Glyndebourne; Wellgunde Das Rheingold/Götterdämmerung and Rossweiße Die Walküre for Opera North; Annina Der Rosenkavalier and the title role in the World Première of Elena Langer’s Rhondda Rips It Up! for Welsh National Opera.
+She made her debut as Fricka Das Rheingold for the Longborough Festival in 2019, and will return to the role in Die Walküre in Summer 2021.
+For ENO Madeleine has appeared as Magdalena in Richard Jones new production of Die Meistersinger von Nürnberg; Annina Der Rosenkavalier; Zweite Dame Die Zauberflöte; Mercedes Carmen and Maddalena Rigoletto.

 Madeleine has appeared at the BBC Proms as “She Ancient” A Midsummer Marriage with the BBC Symphony Orchestra and Sir Andrew Davis and as a Blumenmädchen Parsifal for the Hallé and Sir Mark Elder; she made her debut at the Edinburgh International Festival as Siegrune Die Walküre with the RSNO and Sir Andrew Davis; Wellgunde Das Rheingold with the Hallé and Sir Mark Elder and she appeared as Emilia Otello with the BBC Philharmonic Orchestra and Gianandrea Noseda.